 Carney is anxious to turn the situation around and make humanity, rather than money, the center of value—to reverse the idea that the market determines value.
 For something to demonstrate value, it doesn’t have to be highly priced; it must simply be highly regarded and focused on human well-being.
 Carney believes values centered on human rescue and protection must be emphasized by governments in creating a sustainable recovery.
 We must all come to recognize that above narrow self-interest, collective good should be our goal.

 In 2015, Carney was named most influential Catholic in Britain.
-No surprise, perhaps, that his promotion of values has echoes of Christian thinking.
+No surprise, perhaps, that his promotion of values has echoes of biblical thinking.
 In building a better world, he wants to emphasize solidarity, fairness, responsibility, resilience, sustainability, dynamism and humility.
 Each of these has support in religious teaching and would contribute to resolving the current existential threats to world stability from corruption, inequity, oppression, injustice and environmental destruction.

 As poet-essayist-farmer Wendell Berry has written, “most of the most important laws for the conduct of human life probably are religious in origin—laws such as these: Be merciful, be forgiving, love your neighbors, be hospitable to strangers, be kind to other creatures, take care of the helpless, love your enemies.
 We must, in short, love and care for one another and the other creatures.”